dustinpfister/blog_posts/_posts/js-javascript-example-multiplication-table.md

 <!-- more -->

+## 1 - A starring multiplication table javaScript example

+In this section I will be staring out with a basic multiplication table javaScript example.
+This kind of solution should work out okay in both a browser and node environment.

-## 1 - The multiplication table module for the javaScript example
+### 1.1 - The multiplication table module for the javaScript example

 The first step that came to mind is to make a module that will be used to create an array of cell objects.
 Each cell will have an x and y position as well as an index value, this information can then be used later for the purpose of formating.
 So then this module will have just one public method that is used to create an array of these cells, and then that array is what will then be passed to another method that is used to render it.